 Arm training is one of the simplest things in life.
-You don’t need more than 2 months to learn the basic biceps & triceps exercises such as curls, close grip bench press, dips, pullover and others.
+You don’t need more than 2 months to learn the basic biceps and triceps exercises (e.g., curls, close grip bench press, dips, pull-overs and others.)
 As expected, the industry wants to complicate things and sets many traps on your path.
-They throw video after video showing people on large doses of steroids trying to reinvent the wheel and over-complicate as much as possible.
-The goal is simple – to make you believe there is a magical routine that’s going to take you to lean 18 inch arms or maybe even more naturally.
+They produce video after video showing people on large doses of steroids trying to reinvent the wheel.
+The goal is simple – to make you believe that there is a magical routine that’s going to give you lean 18-inch arms or maybe even more naturally.

-In order to determine what is the maximum arm size you can achieve naturally without damaging your body using steroids, we must start at the top of the pyramid.
+To determine the maximum arm size that you can achieve naturally without playing with steroids, we have to start at the top of the pyramid.
 Who’s there?
 Professional IFBB pros, powerlifters and strongmen.
-I will just use bodybuilders as example because the other two categories are rarely in lean condition, and consequently their arm size is often inflated.
+I will use bodybuilders as an example because the other two categories are rarely lean.
+Consequently, their arm size is often inflated.

 The arms of the guys from the Golden Era were usually between 18 and 20 inches.
-One of the smaller guys, Frank Zane, is rumored to have 17 inches arms while Arnold’s 22 inchers were once measured at 19 inches by Arthur Jones.
+One of the smaller guys, Frank Zane, is rumored to have 17-inch arms while Arnold’s alleged 22 inchers turned out to be 19 inches when Arthur Jones measured them.
 Is this true?
 I don’t know.
-One thing is certain, though – if the bodybuilders from the 70s were having arms in the 18-20 range, you can’t have that naturally either because those people were eating Dbol and friends like candies.
+One thing is certain, though – if the bodybuilders from the 70s had arms in the 18-20 range, you can’t have that naturally either because those people were eating Dbol and friends like candies.

-We have been convinced by the media that unless you have 18 inch arms, you are not training.
-This is not the case at all, and it’s about time we stop falling for Hollywood style manipulation.
-Just work hard, get stronger and call it a day.
-There are far more important things in life anyway.
+We have been convinced by the media that unless you have 18-inch arms, you are not training.
+This is not the case at all.
+It’s about time we stop falling for manipulations.